Carol Mynott MBACP - Specialist Couples Counsellor

 I am a specialist Relationship/Couples counsellor.
 I work for Relate Hampshire in a number of locations and offer private appointments for those who need a more flexible service.
 I am registered with the British Association for Counselling and Psychotherapy (BACP).

 Feeling truly valued and understood by your partner inspires confidence, happiness and optimism.
-If, however, you feel your relationship isn’t working, your partner does not care or has let you down, you can feel huge anger, hurt, loneliness and sadness.
+If, however, your relationship isn’t working, you feel your partner does not care or has let you down, you can feel huge anger, hurt, loneliness and sadness.

 Any number of external pressures can affect the quality of your relationship.You may be considering therapy because you’re in crisis.
 Perhaps there has been a painful betrayal or loss of trust.
 You may feel you’re constantly bickering, or you may simply have noticed a gradual loss of connection or intimacy with your partner.